maptiler/maptiler-3d-js/readme.md

   Y_UP = 2,

   /**
-   * The mesh was originaly created in a 3D space that uses the z axis as the up direction */
+   * The mesh was originaly created in a 3D space that uses the Z axis as the up direction */
   Z_UP = 3,
 };